Autoworkers union celebrates breakthrough win in Tennessee and takes aim at more plants in the South

 “Workers for a long time have been told that you can’t organize in the South.
 And many workers, even not in the South, may work in industries where they’ve been told for a long time you can’t organize,” Block said.
 “What the UAW showed last night is that we need to go and rethink all those negative statements."

-Associated Press writer Gary Robertson in Raleigh, North Carolina, contributed to this report.
+Associated Press video journalist Kristin M. Hall in Chattanooga and writer Gary Robertson in Raleigh, North Carolina, contributed to this report.